-School Council elections for this academic year happened across the school in September.
-For those children who were interested in becoming a school councillor, they were asked to make a pitch to their class giving reasons why the class should vote for them.
+School Council elections for this academic year happened across the school in October.
+For those children who were interested in becoming a school councillor, they are asked to make a pitch to their class giving reasons why the class should vote for them.
 Each candidate had to think carefully about why they wanted to become a school councillor, what would make them a good representative, what they promised to do and what they would like to improve/change around school for the benefit of all children.
-Elections took place in each class.
-School council is therefore made up of two representatives from each class, one from each year group.
+Elections take place in each year and there are two candidates from each year chosen to represent the school.

 The aim of Uplands School Council is to be an effective democratic school council via: